Social Icons

 Directed by Guy Ritchie

-The movie was a box office hit, and we get to see a lot of guns and blood like in Lock, Stock and Two Smoking Barrels.
-Although I do not know which movie had the most gunshots, but it seems Lock, Stock had the most shooting.
+The movie was a box-office hit, and we get to see a lot of guns and blood, much like in Lock, Stock and Two Smoking Barrels.
+Although I’m not sure which movie had more gunshots, it seems like Lock, Stock and Two Smoking Barrels had the most shooting.
+Ritchie’s obsession with gun violence later became a defining style of screenplay for him.
+Snatch was both a critical and commercial success.

 Lock, Stock and Two Smoking Barrels (1998)